 By David J. Sachar

-David J. Sachar is currently serving as the Executive Director of the Judicial Discipline and Disciplinary Commission in Arkansas, United States and as an Advisory Board Member of the National Center for State Courts.
+David J. Sachar is currently serving as the Executive Director of the Judicial Discipline and Disability Commission in Arkansas, United States and as an Advisory Board Member of the National Center for State Courts.
 He previously gained experience as a litigator and prosecuting attorney in the United States.
 Mr. Sachar recently shared his views on judicial misconduct with UNODC, as part of the Organization's on-going work to exchange good practices in the investigation of misconduct.
 All opinions expressed in this piece are solely those of the author as an external expert and do not necessarily reflect the official position of UNODC.

 Judicial misconduct breaks down the very fibre of what is necessary for a functional judiciary- citizens who believe their judges are fair and impartial.
 The judiciary cannot exist without the trust and confidence of the people.
 Judges must, therefore, be accountable to legal and ethical standards.
 In holding them accountable for their behaviour, judicial conduct review must be performed without invading the independence of judicial decision-making.
 This task can be daunting.